Set Elements

 operator)

-- Group: A group is a monoid, plus every element has an inverse (except for that of 0, the
+- Group: A group is a monoid, and every element has an inverse with respect to the

 - Abelian Group: An abelian group is a group, plus its operation is commutative.